 "Parrott's stated plans for the money he was raising were a sham," the lawsuit explains.
 "He was taking advantage of those hurt and angered that one of 'their own' may have engaged in such horrific crimes."

-Read the full complaint below.
+Read the amended complaint below.